Alaskan Malamute vs Alaskan Klee Kai: Complete Comparison (2026)

 Health and Lifespan Comparison

 Alaskan Malamute has a typical lifespan of 10-14 years, while Alaskan Klee Kai lives approximately 12-16 years.
 Health profiles differ significantly between these dogs.
-Alaskan Malamute is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Alaskan Klee Kai faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Alaskan Malamute is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Alaskan Klee Kai faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health